 Ratings & Reliability

 Kia's midsized sedan packs a lot of substance and value.
 It drives nicely, with a firm yet absorbent ride and responsive, secure handling.
 The 2.4-liter four-cylinder is pleasant and returned 28 mpg overall in our tests; the uplevel 2.0-liter turbo-four packs more punch.
 A 1.6-liter four-cylinder turbo mated to a seven-speed dual-clutch transmission is also available.
 Both hybrid and plug-in hybrid versions are available.
 The EX trim features comfortable leather seats, automatic climate control, a roomy rear seat, and heating for the seats and steering wheel.
 The controls are very intuitive to use, but the low-mounted dash vents tend to blow more air on the driver's hands than on his face.
-The freshened 2019 Optima comes standard with advanced safety features, including forward collision warning, rear cross-traffic warning, lane keeping assist, and blind spot warning.
+All 2020 models have a suite of standard advanced safety features, which include forward collision warning, automatic emergency braking, pedestrian detection, blind spot warning and rear cross traffic warning.